Guide to Relocating With Your Pet

 While on the plane, you might not have contact with them, and that can be frustrating for you as well as for the animals that have to endure the flight in the cargo area.
 Pet-transporting solutions are great, but you will be putting your companions in the hands of complete strangers.

-All of these are valid options – you just need to choose which one works best for you.
+All of these are valid options – you just need to choose which one works best for you and follow some general moving day tips.
 The most significant advantage of moving alone to another state with your furry friend is that you’re never really alone, so try to make this experience as pleasant as possible.

 Common Mistakes When Moving With Pets